PowerClerk Support Center

 Anyone in a Role with the Edit Forms privilege can navigate to the Form Editor by opening the PROGRAM DESIGN menu and clicking on Forms.

-How to create and edit Forms
+How to Create and Edit Forms

 To create a new Form, click the “New Form” button on the Forms screen: